hgrecco/pint/docs/contributing.rst

 a small number of
 `extension/compatibility packages<numpy.html#Compatibility-Packages>`_ have arisen to
 aid in compatibility between certain packages.
-Pint's rule of thumb for integration features that work best as an extension pacakage versus direct inclusion in Pint is:
+Pint's rule of thumb for integration features that work best as an extension package versus direct inclusion in Pint is:

 * Extension (separate packages)